ABC of Rally Raid

 Bivouac

-A camp at the end of every stage where all the teams and competitors set up their service.
-In addition to the medical centre and the media centre, the bivouac also features a big catering tent.
+A camp at the end of each stage where all the teams and participants set up their service area.
+In addition to the medical centre and the media centre, the bivouac can also have a catering area.
+At the Dakar, this is the heart of the bivouac, where all the participants – drivers, mechanics, etc. – come together.

 CP

-At this checkpoint, the competitors have to collect a stamp on their time card to be able to prove that they passed the checkpoint.
-Should a competitor have missed this checkpoint he will receive a time penalty.
+At this checkpoint, participants must collect a stamp on their time card to prove that they have passed the checkpoint.
+If a participant misses this checkpoint, they will receive a time penalty.

-As only competitors are allowed to help one another, in the Dakar, many teams join with a so called ‘Fast Assistance’.
-This Fast Assistance usually is a race truck that contests the event in the truck category and provides the competitors with extensive support in the case of an accident or a technical problem.
-The truck has got spare parts and tools on board.
+Since only participants are allowed to help each other, many teams use a so-called ‘fast assistance’ at the Dakar Rally.
+These participants are usually a race truck that competes in the truck category and can provide comprehensive support to other participants in the event of an accident or a technical problem.
+The truck has spare parts and tools on board.
+This ‘fast assistance’ is not usually used at other events.

 GPS

-In the Dakar, the GPS is used as control system.
-In the special stages, the competitors may navigate solely by dint of the road book.
-The GPS only confirms the arrival at and passing of the checkpoints.
+The GPS is used as a control system in the Dakar Rally.
+During the special stages, the participants are only allowed to navigate with the help of the road book.
+The GPS only confirms that the checkpoint has been reached and passed.

-The liaison takes the competitors to the start and from the finish to the bivouac.
-It must be completed by the drivers in a specified time.
+The liaison takes the participants to the start and from the finish to the bivouac.
+It must be completed by the drivers within a certain time.
+Teams may only work on the vehicles during these sections if the liaison coincides with the service route or a remote service area is designated by the organiser.

 Neutralisation

-A neutralisation phase can be embedded in a special stage.
-In this area, no time is added to the competitors’ tally.
+A neutralisation can be embedded in a special stage.
+In this area, the timing is stopped.
+It continues after the end of the neutralisation.
+The team is not allowed to work on the vehicle during this passage.

 Parc Fermé